-As all fungi, anthracnose thrives in humid conditions.
+Like all fungi, anthracnose thrives in humid conditions.
 While you cannot change the weather, you can ensure good air circulation by leaving ample space between your rose plants, as well as by regular and proper pruning.
 Both are ways that help the foliage to dry quicker from dew and rainfall.
-Also, when watering, water only the roots and avoid getting the foliage wet in order to decrease the chance of the fungus spreading.
+Also, when watering, water only the roots and avoid getting the foliage wet to decrease the chance of the fungus spreading.

 Anthracnose on Edibles

 Anthracnose can also befall garden crops, small fruits, and tropical fruit trees, all of which can considerably decimate the harvest.